 - Eliminates flammable hydrogen gas.

-- Water Miser™ technology added.
+- Water Miser™ technology included.

-- Standard bayonet-style installation.
+- Standard bayonet-style mount.

-- Increases reliability and reduces maintenance costs.
+- Increases reliability and lowers maintenance costs.

 - Made in the USA.